Sustainable Transit Technology

 In November 2013, the Consortium was successful in winning financial support from EIT (the RSSB Future Railway Enabling Innovation Team funded by the DfT) for developing a unique self-powered bogie with an integral, hybrid propulsion system and kinetic energy recovery system.

-Following the award of a further grant from the RSSB and new investment from Eversholt Rail and other partners, Phase 2 of the project now continues with the development of a complete railcar demonstrator.
-The 'Revolution' vehicle will be available for testing and trials on a suitable test track in 2020.
+Following the award of a further grant from the RSSB and new investment from Eversholt Rail and other partners, Phase 2 of the project now continues with the development of a complete, 18m long diesel-battery, hybrid vehicle.
+The 'Revolution' demonstrator railcar will be available for testing and trials on a suitable test track in 2020.

 TDI is supported by: Cummins, Eversholt Rail, Prose AG, RDM Group, Transcal Engineering and WMG (University of Warwick) who together form the 'Revolution VLR Consortium'.

 The UK rail industry needs vehicles which are lighter, more energy efficient and cheaper to purchase and operate.
 Meanwhile, rural and suburban communities around the country want more efficient, better connected public transport services for their local areas, which do not rely solely on conventional road-going solutions.

 A new type of rail vehicle is needed, especially for short routes where operating traditional heavy rail or tram solutions is uneconomic.
 The emerging very light rail (VLR) sector aims to remedy this, by harnessing technology from the automotive sector to create hybrid or all-electric self-propelled vehicles which are lightweight (less than 1 tonne per linear metre), energy efficient, cheap to manufacture & operate and geared to the needs of communities.

 Reducing weight and improving energy storage/management offers many advantages over traditional rail systems, including the following:

 - vehicles with low axle weights (around 4 tonnes),